BobboBoi/VMPS/README.md

 This is a Vampire Surviviors inspired game.
 It's currently just for testing and has basically nothing atm.

 This project was made in my freetime to get to know the SaxionGameApp library.
 Turns out it's kinda useless on its own.

+Also has a patched version of Polygon hitbox that actually rotates around the origin point.
+Common Saxion L.